Asymptotic security of discrete-modulation protocols for continuous-variable quantum key distribution: Protocol

 \section{Protocol}

-We begin by outlining the steps of a phase-symmetrized discrete-modulation CV-QKD protocol based on $m^2$ coherent states and homodyne detection, where $m \in \mathbb{N}$.
+We begin by outlining the steps of a phase-symmetrized discrete-modulation CV-QKD protocol based on $m^2$ coherent states, where $m \in \mathbb{N}$.
+In this protocol, Bob performs either homodyne or heterodyne detection.
 Let $X$ be a random variable with realizations $x\in \{1,2,\ldots, m^2\}$ and fix $\alpha_x \in \mathbb{C}$ for all $x$.
 Let $r(x)$ be the probability associated with the realization $x$.
 The steps of the protocol are as follows: